Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING READABILITY.md

 | 4 (partial: 2)         |60		            |6	                               |
 | <4 (partial: < 2)	     |90                    |9                                 |

 Below is a detailed overview of how scores for the readability assessments are calculated, as well as the feedback that each assessment returns.
 Note: some of the assessment criteria are different for texts marked as cornerstone; these will be indicated when applicable.
 Also, some assessment criteria (e.g. recommended sentence length) differ depending on the specific language.
-These are not specified below for the sake of space saving.
+These are not specified below for the sake of space-saving.

 ## Scoring criteria for the readability assessments
 ### 1) Subheading distribution